WGLab/DeepMod/docs/Install.md

 ## Install DeepMod:
 	* git clone https://github.com/WGLab/DeepMod
 	* The script to be run is in bin/DeepMod.py:
-		+ `python bin/DeepMod.py` for help document or
+		+ Run `python bin/DeepMod.py` for help document or
-		+ `python bin/DeepMod.py detect` for the detection help document.
+		+ Run `python bin/DeepMod.py detect` for the detection help document.
 Users might need to run `source activate mdeepmod` if the virtual environment and required packages are installed with the commands above.

 ## Usage: